 Calculating Unemployment Benefits in Mississippi

-The time to complete an MS unemployment benefits claim is the Sunday prior to the dated the claim was filed.
+The time to complete an MS unemployment benefits claim is the Sunday prior to the date the claim was filed.
 Backdated claims may be allowed under certain situations.

-For those wondering Hhow to qualify for unemployment, it should be noted that it in Mississippi is also based on the claimant qualifying monetarily.
-To qualify monetarily, a. the applicant must have earned wages in insured work in during the “base period,” “ must (the first four of the last five completed calendar quarters immediately preceding the effective date of the claim) equal to 40 times that individual’s weekly benefit amount, b. must have been paid wages in insured working during at least two quarters of the base period, and and c. haveearned no less than $780 in at least one base period quarter.
-When claiming benefits for unemployment in MS, Aa “benefit year” is established for a period of 52 weeks beginning with the “effective date” of the claim.
+For those wondering how to qualify for unemployment, it should be noted that it is based on the claimant qualifying monetarily.
+To qualify monetarily, the applicant must have earned wages in insured work during the “base period,” must have been paid wages in insured working during at least two quarters of the base period and earned no less than $780 in at least one base period quarter.
+When claiming benefits for unemployment in MS, a “benefit year” is established for a period of 52 weeks beginning with the “effective date” of the claim.
 A benefit year is established only if the applicant meets the monetary requirements of the Mississippi Employment Security Law.

 The minimum weekly benefit amount in Mississippi is $30.
 If applicants claim unemployment benefits and MDES determines that they do not have adequate wages in their base period to qualify, they may reapply again after the quarter changes if they are still unemployed.

 Regarding the unemployment benefits claim, Mississippi Department of Employment Security law requires that child support be deducted from the former worker’s unemployment benefits if so directed by the Mississippi Department of Human Services.
 They will be notified by MDES is child support will be deducted from their weekly unemployment benefits.